 - Flip the patties and top each one with a slice of 4 slices cheddar cheese.
 Continue to fry until cooked through and the cheese is melted.

-- Mix the sauce ingredients (2 tbsp Japanese mayonnaise, 1 tbsp tomato ketchup, ¼ tsp salt, ¼ tsp lemon juice, 1 pinch white pepper and ¼ tsp paprika powder) in a small bowl and toast the buns.
+- Mix the sauce ingredients (2 tbsp Japanese style mayonnaise, 1 tbsp tomato ketchup, ¼ tsp salt, ¼ tsp lemon juice, 1 pinch white pepper powder and ¼ tsp paprika powder) in a small bowl and toast the buns.

 - To assemble the Tsukimi burger, place the patties on the bottom halves of 4 burger buns with the cheese on top.